-The MPI-ESM-P global model run at the Max Planck Institute, is used to drive our RegCM4 simulations (see methods).
-This model (not shown in figure) was already analysed in other studies (e.g., Ludwig et al., 2016) and correctly reproduces the large-scale conditions at 21 ka BP (GS2) in terms of jet-stream position and strength, temperature, and precipitation anomalies,

-- 220 although the LGM upper-level North-Atlantic jet stream is stronger over the northern parts of the North Atlantic compared to other models (Ludwig et al., 2016).
-The 21 ka BP European climate simulated by the MPI-ESM-P is on average 9 °C colder and overall drier than at PI time over our broad region of interest, particularly over central and northern Europe (-30 %).
-The southern flank of the Alps, however, is somewhat wetter than, or with similar precipitation levels as, at PI time.
-The main upper troposphere circulation over the area of interest is westerly and north-westerly, both at 21 ka BP and PI.
-The 21 ka BP- - 225 minus-PI anomaly in the MPI-ESM-P model highlights a southward shift of the Atlantic jet stream, which at the 21 ka BP generated strong winds in the Mediterranean region.
-The Scandinavian Ice Sheet at the 21 ka BP generated a semi-permanent high-pressure system responsible for blocking and deflecting the westerly air masses around the southern margin of the Ice Sheet.
+The MPI-ESM-P global model run at the Max Planck Institute is used to drive our RegCM4 simulations (see Sect.
+2).
+This model (not shown in the figure) has already been analysed in other studies (e.g. Ludwig et al., 2016) and correctly reproduces the large-scale conditions at 21 ka (GS2) in terms of the jet stream position and strength, temperature, and precipitation anomalies, although the LGM upper-level North Atlantic jet stream is stronger over the northern parts of the North Atlantic compared to other models (Ludwig et al., 2016).
+The 21 ka European climate simulated by the MPI-ESM-P is on average 9°C colder and overall drier than at the PI time period over our broad region of interest, particularly over central and northern Europe (-30%).
+The southern flank of the Alps, however, is somewhat wetter than, or has similar precipitation levels to, that at the PI time.
+The main upper-troposphere circulation over the area of interest is westerly and northwesterly, both at 21 ka and PI.
+The 21 ka minus PI anomaly in the MPI-ESM-P model highlights a southward shift in the Atlantic jet stream, which at 21 ka generated strong winds in the Mediterranean region.
+The Scandinavian ice sheet at 21 ka generated a semi-permanent highpressure system responsible for blocking and deflecting the westerly air masses around the southern margin of the ice sheet.

-3.2 Regional Climate Model RegCM4: Atmospheric circulation
+3.2 Regional climate model (RegCM4): atmospheric circulation

-230 3.2.1 Synoptic conditions
+3.2.1 Synoptic conditions

-The 21 ka BP high-resolution RegCM4 simulation shows the presence of a more pronounced NE-SW pressure gradient compared the PI, with a maximum in the northeastern sector of the domain and a minimum over the Tyrrhenian and the Mediterranean Sea, particularly evident in the coldest months (Fig. 2).
+The 21 ka high-resolution RegCM4 simulation shows the presence of a more pronounced NE-SW pressure gradient compared to the PI, with a maximum in the northeastern sector of the domain and a minimum over the Tyrrhenian and the Mediterranean seas, which is particularly evident in the coldest months (Fig. 2).
 A similar pattern is shown by the annual temperature anomaly, with lower values northeast of the Alps and higher values over the Tyrrhenian region (Fig. 3).
-The largest temperature

-235 anomaly between the 21 ka BP and PI occurs in winter (-8.30 °C on average), especially northeast of the Alps and in the northern Adriatic.
+The largest temperature anomaly between 21 ka and the PI occurs in winter (-8.30 °C on average), especially northeast of the Alps and in the northern Adriatic.
 During winter, the monthly mean anomaly is smaller in the Alpine region than in the rest of the domain, while during summer the anomaly is larger over the Alps.